-- a housemaster at McKenzie House and was whacking a boy for misbehaviour in the boarding house.
+- 129. He was known as IDV and and and Sadly he died of cancer.
+I have no concerns about him. - IDP - 130.
+IDP was the gym teacher at the prep school.
+He had quite a hard job as, for a time, he taught gym at both prep school and the senior school. - 131.
+ICP was SNR of the prep school, the year before I retired.
+I have no concerns about her at all. - 132.
+ICC was the only teacher I ever saw administer corporal punishment.
+He was a housemaster at McKenzie House and was whacking a boy for misbehaviour in the boarding house.
 I'm sure the boy had damaged something.
-ICG whacked him once, quite hard, with a gym shoe.
-I felt it was quite appropriate. - did a good job as a housemaster, he was always keen to organise activities but he didn't have quite the same attitude as I had, we weren't quite the same.
+ICC whacked him once, quite hard, with a gym shoe.
+I felt it was quite appropriate. - 133.
+ICG did a good job as a housemaster, he was always keen to organise activities but he didn't have quite the same attitude as I had, we weren't quite the same.
 He would sometimes punish the boys and wasn't always a very kindly sort of man.
 He would quite severely tell boys off when I wouldn't have thought it was really necessary.